 The power of a database is truly demonstrated when the same standardized assessment is performed frequently across dozens of organizations with people of all shapes and sizes.
 The most important thing this allows us to do is identify “norms”.
 When you go to the doctor to get blood work done, the results are interpreted based on where the patient’s numbers lie compared to the gender norms.
 Is the white blood cell count high or low?
 What are the inherent risks with a low white blood cell count?
 What is the ideal range?
 Without this context, the tests don’t mean much.

 For example: Running Back “A” has a concentric impulse of 5.39724N*s/kg.
 To most people, this number doesn’t mean anything.
 When you have context into norms, you can see this would be considered normal for a running back.
 But just because he is normal for his population, that doesn’t mean it is ideal.
-When we compare him to the athletic population he is in an extremely low range and we can see that he has increased odds of suffering a muscular strain.
-That meaningful insight only comes to light when he is compared to all of his athletic peers, not just people that play his sport or position.
+When we compare him to the entire population he is in an extremely low range and we can see that he has increased odds of suffering a muscular strain.
+That meaningful insight only comes to light when he is compared to our entire database, not just people that play his sport or position.

-Instead of comparing running backs to running backs, we analyze movement in context to the entire male or female athletic population.
-We get asked a lot why we haven’t created separate databases for each sport.
+Instead of comparing running backs to running backs, we analyze movement in context to the entire male or female population.
+We get asked a lot why we haven’t created separate databases for each sport, position, or population.
 It turns out much more meaningful findings are possible when utilizing only gender norms.
 Similar thoughts have occurred in creating norms for blood work.
 Should we use separate norms based on ethnicity?
 Age?
-Just like what they discovered in the blood work results, we found there is more similarity between positions across sports (Offensive Lineman and Front Row in rugby or a Catcher) than within sports (Offensive Lineman to Quarterback).
+Just like what they discovered in the blood work results, we found there is more similarity between different populations (Offensive Lineman and Front Row in rugby or a Catcher) than within sports (Offensive Lineman to Quarterback).
 Simply gender has proven the most reliable and valid population for creating actionable information.